-Bad breath, medically known as halitosis, can be discouraging, worry not for
+Bad breath, medically known as halitosis, can be discouraging, worry not for studies show it affects about half of the general population.

 Everyone experiences foul breath from time to time, especially after consuming garlic, onions, or other strong foods.
 However, persistent bad breath (chronic halitosis) could indicate an oral health problem or a disorder affecting another portion of your body.